Shortbus: Inspiration

 The characters all converge on a weekly underground gathering or salon called Shortbus, inspired by the short yellow school buses for "challenged" students.
 The Shortbus salon was loosely based on a series of New York social/artistic/sexual gatherings.
 One was the monthly "Shortbus Sweaty Teenage Dance Party" organized by Mitchell (2002) as "DJ Dear Tic", his Radical Faerie nickname (Mitchell was influenced by annual Radical Faerie counter-cultural gatherings in Tennessee and New Orleans).
 Other influences include the Lusty Loft Parties that took place at a Brooklyn art collective called DUMBA (where the film's salon was actually shot), and the weekly CineSalon film gathering, both of which were organized, in part, by Stephen Kent Jusick who plays Creamy in the film.
 The still-running underground Rubulad party was also an inspiration.

 Release

 The film premiered at the 2006 Cannes Film Festival, where it was received warmly with a standing ovation from audiences and strong interest from North American distributors, despite its explicit content.
 The film was ultimately picked up by THINKFilm, who released it in North America on October 13, 2006.
-The film was also released in over 25 countries, winning multiple awards at the Athens, Zurich, and Gijon film festivals.
+The film was also released in over 25 countries, winning multiple awards at the Athens, Zurich, and Gijón film festivals.
 Howard Gertler and Tim Perell received an Independent Spirit Award as Producers of the Year.